Mehdi-R-N/Product-Revenue-Prediction-Capstone-/README.md

 - The **Decision Tree model** correctly estimated about 79% of sales changes, proving to be useful.
 - The **Random Forest model** emerged as the most reliable for sales revenue prediction, marking its potential in business decision-making.

+## Conclusion
+The predictive modelling project for product revenue forecasting demonstrates the profound impact of advanced data analysis techniques in deciphering complex market dynamics.
+Our findings underscore the value of leveraging sophisticated models like Random Forest for their predictive prowess and adaptability.
+As we continue to refine our models and incorporate richer datasets, we anticipate providing even more accurate forecasts, further empowering businesses to make strategic decisions with confidence and precision.

+## Dataset Wireframe Info

 ## Dataset Wireframe Info
 ```plaintext
 Int64Index: 117329 entries, 0 to 117328